Oldham had 143 cases per 100,000 persons for the week ending Feb24, Manchester had 147.

 Graph starts 2 April and is updated daily or as soon as figures become available.

-Prior to the 2nd July the daily increase in recorded cases in Oldham had been fairly steady in single figures for 37 days - although should note that testing was not being conducted as extensively as it is now.
-At times intensive testing days or weekends have been held, which can be seen as sharp increases over one or two days, such as those at the beginning of July and October.
+Prior to the 2nd July the daily increase in recorded cases in Oldham had been fairly steady in single figures for 37 days - although should noted that at that time testing was not being conducted as extensively as it is now.
+At times, intensive testing days or weekends have been held - which can be seen as sharp increases over one or two days, such as those at the beginning of July and October.

 Sources NHS & Public Health England, ONS & BBC

 The latest advice from Public Health England and the NHS regarding the COVID-19 outbreak can be found here: Current NHS Advice ►